thegenemyers/DAZZ_DB/README.md

 ```
 If the -h flag is set, then DB2ONE outputs an H line giving
 the fasta header line that was associated with each read on input.
-If the -w flag is set, then DB2ONE outputs a W line giving the well number and pulse start and end.
-Furthermore, if the database is an A-DB then an N line containing the SNR for each channel for
+If the -w flag is set, then for a .db database DB2ONE outputs a W line giving the well number and pulse start and end.
+Furthermore, if the database is an A-DB then an N line containing the SNR for each channel for that well is output, and if the database is a Q-DB then a Q line is output giving an estimate of the error rate of the read based on the Quiver vectors.
-that well is output, and if the database is a Q-DB then a Q line is output giving an estimate of the
+On the other hand if the database is a .dam, then DB2ONE outputs a G line in response to the
-error rate of the read based on the Quiver vectors.
+-w flag, which gives the contig # within a .fasta scaffold and the first and last base positions in the fasta file entry from which the contig was extracted.
 Finally, if the -f flag is output, then the output is grouped by original source files where
 each group begins with an f line giving the name of the file and the number of reads from that
 file.